jaantollander/masters-thesis/content/30_monitoring.md

 ](figures/lustre-monitor.drawio.svg)

 This section explains how our monitoring system works in the Puhti cluster.
-We explain how we collect file system usage statistics with *Lustre Jobstats*, mentioned in Section \ref{lustre-parallel-file-system}.
+We explain how we collect file system usage statistics with Lustre Jobstats, mentioned in Section \ref{lustre-parallel-file-system}.
 Subsection \ref{entry-identifier-format} covers the settings we use for the entry identifiers for collecting fine-grained statistics.
 In Subsection \ref{file-system-statistics}, we explain the different file system operations statistics that we can track, how we query them, and the output format.
 In Subsection \ref{entry-resets}, we explain when Lustre Jobstats resets the statistics it collects.